 It is because the god lives in the temple that it is sacred, and must be kept from all pollution.
-That is the reason why all Hindu sects believe that the shrines and the idols, and also the flowers, ashes, water, and food that have been presented to idols, all transmit spiritual efficacy.
+That is the reason why all Hindu sects believe that the shrines and the idols, and also the flowers. ashes, water, and food that have been presented to idols, all transmit spiritual efficacy.

 The Hindu belief is that the gods live in heaven, but frequently visit earth.
-Thus, they have been often seen,6 and the appearance of each is perfectly well known.7 Hence it is quite possible for the Hindu artist to make a statue which is a true likeness of Vishņu or Lakshmi, of Šiva or Brahmā, or of any other god that is wanted.
-The linga is not an image of Siva, but it is believed that he himself took the form of a linga of light in heaven, in order to manifest his greatness, and that he created the earliest lingas on earth.
-Consequently, it is easy to cut a stone in accordance with his will.
+Thus, they have been often seen,6 and the appearance of each is perfectly well known.
+Hence it is quite possible for the Hindu artist to make a statue which is a true likeness of Vishnu or Lakshmi, of Śiva or Brahmā, or of any other god that is wanted.
+The linga is not an image of Siva, but it is believed that he himself took the form

-1 Madhva, 254.
-2 Rāmakrishņa, p.
-36. 3 Gospel of Sri Rāmakrishņa, i.
-187. 4 Benares, 161.
-5 See p.
-322. 6 Sankara confesses that the gods were never seen in his day, but says, What is not accessible to our perception may have been within the sphere of perception of people in ancient times.
-Smiti also declares that Vyāsa and others conversed with the gods face to face.'
-S. B. E., xxxiv.
-222.

-Sankara writes, 'The Vedic injunctions . . . presuppose certain characteristic shapes of the individual deities.'
-S. B. E., xxxiv.
+Sankara confesses that the gods were never seen in his day, but says, • Sankara contesses that the gods were never seen in its day, but says, •What is not accessible to our perception may have been within the sphere of perception of people in ancient times.
+Smriti also declares that Vyāsa and others conversed with the gods face to face.• S. B. E., xxxiv.
+222. • Sankara writes, •The Vedic injunctions . . . presuppose certain characteristic shapes of the individual deities.• S. B. E., xxxiv.
 221.